brimdata/zed/README.md

 # `zq` [![Tests][tests-img]][tests] [![GoDoc][doc-img]][doc]

-The `zq` repository contains tools and components used to search, analyze , and store structured log data, including:
+The `zq` repository contains tools and components used to search, analyze, and store structured log data, including

 * The [zq](cmd/zq/README.md) command line tool, for searching and analyzing log files
+* The [zqd](cmd/zqd/README.md) daemon, which serves a REST-like API to manage and query log archives, and is the backend for the [Brim](https://github.com/brimsec/brim) application
 * The [zar](cmd/zar/README.md) command line tool, for working with log data archives
-* The [zqd](cmd/zqd/README.md) daemon, which serves a REST-like API to manage and query log archives, and is the backend for the [Brim](https://github.com/brimsec/brim) application
+* The [zapi](cmd/zapi/README.md) command line tool, for interacting with the API provided by zqd
 * The [ZQL](zql/docs/README.md) query language definition and implementation
 * The [ZNG](zng/docs/README.md) structured log specification and supporting components